 We provide information on the population status and productivity of North American Canada geese (Branta canadensis), brant (B. bernicla), snow geese (Chen caerulescens), Ross' geese (C. rossii), emperor geese (C. canagica), white-fronted geese (Anser albifrons), and tundra swans (Cygnus columbianus).
-In 2007, a large area of the eastern Canadian Arctic experienced a much colder than average spring.
-Delayed nesting activities and reduced production of waterfowl occurred widely from Queen Maud Gulf to northern Quebec, and will impact goose and swan populations migrating through the Continent's three eastern Flyways.
-In contrast, waterfowl nesting in subarctic areas around Hudson and James Bays and Alaska's Yukon Delta experienced favorable nesting conditions.
-Primary abundance indices in 2007 increased from 2006 levels for 17 goose populations and decreased for 5 goose populations.
-Primary abundance indices in 2007 for both populations of tundra swans increased from 2006 levels.
-The following populations displayed significant positive trends during the most recent 10-year period (p < 0.05): Mississippi Flyway Giant, Atlantic, and Aleutian Canada geese; Western Arctic/Wrangel Island snow geese; and Pacific white-fronted geese.
-Only the Eastern Population of tundra swans showed a significant negative 10year trend.
-The forecast for the production of geese and swans in North America in 2007 is regionally variable, but production for many populations will be reduced from the excellent production experienced in 2006.
+In May of 2008, much of eastern Arctic and subarctic Canada experienced well above-average temperatures which contributed to average or early availability of nesting sites.
+Reports from most other important goose and swan nesting areas indicated near-average nesting phenology and average production of young in 2008.
+Poor nesting conditions were reported from Wrangel Island, Russia and relatively small areas along western Hudson Bay, Bristol Bay (Alaska), and interior Alaska.
+Reduced wetland abundance in the Canadian and U.S. prairies, and a cool and wet spring in other southern areas may have reduced the production of some temperatenesting Canada geese in 2008.
+Primary abundance indices increased for 17 goose populations and decreased for 9 goose populations in 2008 compared to 2007.
+Primary abundance indices for both populations of tundra swans decreased in 2008 from 2007 levels.
+The following populations displayed significant positive trends during the most recent 10-year period (P < 0.05): Mississippi Flyway Giant, Aleutian, Atlantic Canada geese, Western Arctic/ Wrangel Island snow geese, and Pacific white-fronted geese.
+No populations showed a significant negative 10-year trend.
+The forecast for the production of geese and swans in North America in 2008 is regionally variable, but production for many populations will be improved from the generally low production observed in 2007.